zeezee003/Netherat/Miscellaneous Files/Ember Wardens Journey.md

 ### Session 20 Summary — _Old Friends, Ancient Gods, and Shadowed Fate_

 The party reunited with a familiar face, [[Red Grimm]]—the sharp-tongued owner of the Grimm family casino and a key figure in the [[Sarthall]] resistance.
-Tensions ran high as [[Jingles]] clashed with Redd, threatening and wounding him before [[D&D - Player/00 Netherat/Voro]] subdued [[Jingles]] with _hold person_.
+Tensions ran high as [[Jingles]] clashed with Redd, threatening and wounding him before [[Voro]] subdued [[Jingles]] with _hold person_.
 Just as chaos erupted, an assassin’s dart struck Redd, forcing the party to save their tenuous ally.

 Underground, [[Dayne]] found himself drawn into a perilous encounter with [[Kurulmak]], an ancient god whose whispers echoed through [[Dayne]]’s mind—fixating on his broken, cursed blade.
 In a tense mental standoff, [[Dayne]] asserted his control, but the god’s fiery wrath consumed him, plunging him into darkness.